Please contact the program’s admissions office via email at email@example.com.

 In addition, the summer internship experience allows students to earn a significant amount to support their educational expenses.
 This amount is determined by the internship offer a student receives.

 Yes, internships are a required component of our program in the summer.
-The average pay was $22 an hour for 2019 summer interns.
-For the Class of 2020*, 86% of students secured an internship for the summer, the other 14% worked on a corporate-sponsored project (*this was the year of the COVID-19 pandemic)
+The average pay was $24 an hour for 2019 summer interns.
+For the Class of 2020*, 86% of students secured a paid internship or paid sponsored project for the summer, the other 14% worked on a unpaid corporate-sponsored project (*this was the year of the COVID-19 pandemic)

 For specific details, please visit our Admissions page.